Window Focus and Space Management

 - Keeping a long-running foreground workflow uninterrupted

-Sets how long to wait for focus operations (default: 5.0).
+Sets how long to wait for focus operations (default: 5s; bare values are milliseconds).

 Use cases: